Study Abroad in Spain

 Accomodation & Travel

 Participants have the added advantage of being placed with Spanish families during their course of study.
 Housing assignments are located within walking distance or easy metro rides to Sampere.
 Estudio Sampere in Madrid is very centrally located, in the Barrio de Salamanca, an older, residential section of the city a few blocks from Retiro Park, the Prado Museum, and the elegant shopping street Calle de Serrano.
-For the final two weeks, students will live with new host families in either Alicante or Salamanca, and will resume their studies at the point where they stopped in Madrid.
+For the final two weeks, if students participate in the six or eight-week programs, they will live with new host families in either Alicante or Salamanca, and will resume their studies at the point where they stopped in Madrid.